U.S. intervention on EU opens rift in UK leadership

 "They are perfectly entitled to say 'look if you're interested in the American perspective, we think Britain stands taller in the world if you stand tall in your own neck of the woods'."

-Tim Bale, a politics professor at the University of London told Reuters, pressure was building on Cameron to "decide which side of the fence he's on" over Europe.
+Tim Bale, a politics professor at the University of London told Reuters that pressure was building on Cameron to "decide which side of the fence he's on" over Europe.

 "The American intervention has made that all the more urgent," he said.

-In Dublin, Jose Manuel Barroso, the president of the EU executive, talked up the value of Britain being an EU member, detailing policy areas where its influence has been positive.
+In Dublin, Jose Manuel Barroso, the president of the EU executive, talked up the value of Britain being a member of the bloc, detailing policy areas where its influence had been positive.

 "We believe it's very much in the interests of the European Union to have Britain at the centre of the European project," he said.
 "Many of our, let's say achievements, from the deepening of the single market to enlargement ... were possible also because of British commitment."